kubantjan/fast-form/README.md

 And it should output:

-    - excel file and csv file (or make it a parameter) with the answers and their accuracies and somehow also the parts of the original scan that were used for the recognition.
-Maybe in separate folder, properly named.
+    - excel file and csv file (or make it a parameter) with the answers and their accuracies and also the parts of the original scan that were used for the recognition.

+* [ ] Prepare python script that will process the excel document with all the answers into one summary document.
+One questionnaire per line.

+* [ ] Write a nice readme ale let someone test on mac